On the Capacity Region of Broadcast Packet Erasure Relay Networks With Feedback: Outer Bound For Multiple Input PECs with Feedback

 \section{Outer Bound For Multiple Input PECs with Feedback}

-In this section we derive an outer bound on the capacity region of broadcast traffic in multiple input broadcast PECs with feedback.
+In this section we derive an outer bound on the capacity region of broadcast traffic in multiple input broadcast packet erasure channels with feedback.

-Consider an $(M,K)$ multiple input broadcast PECs with feedback, where there is a single source $s$ connected to $K$ destinations via $M$ parallel $1$-to-$K$ broadcast PECs with feedback.
-Throughout this paper, we assume the channel is memoryless and erasure events over different subchannels are independent.
+Consider an $(M,K)$ multiple input broadcast packet erasure channels with feedback, where there is a single source $s$ connected to $K$ destinations via $M$ parallel $1$-to-$K$ broadcast packet erasure subchannels with feedback.
+Throughout this paper, we assume the channel is memory-less and erasure events over different subchannels are independent.